 This comprehensive, integrative diabetes guide for patients, caregivers and medical practitioners provides relevant and informative reading for anyone with type 1 or type 2 diabetes, and demonstrates how they can maintain control of their blood sugar levels to prevent and reverse existing diabetic complications.
 Filled with insights and guidance, MYD discusses conventional care and introduces the “The Eight Essentials” adhered to in the Low Carb Diabetes Association, a nonprofit of which Morstein is the founder and executive director.
 The Essentials consist of: a whole food/low carb diet, exercise options, good sleep hygiene, stress management, healing the gut, environmental detoxification, supplementation and medications.

-“All of the Essentials are important to consider in treating diabetes patients,” Morstein explains.
+“All of the Essentials are important to consider in treating diabetes patients – like the use of cannabidiol for diabetes,” Morstein explains.
 “For example, environmental toxins are proven to cause obesity and insulin resistance, and impaired gut bacteria promotes systemic inflammation.
 The whole body is connected.”

 Morstein’s fascination with natural medicine came about when she was earning her Bachelor of Science in Foods and Nutrition from Arizona State University in 1984.
 Her defining career moment came about soon after, when she spent time observing local ND, Dr. Michael Cronin.
 “I decided then and there, I wanted to pursue naturopathic medical school,” she says.